wdkkkkkkkkkk/Compiler-VCU128/README.md

 ### Quick Start

 1. **Environment Setup**
-   - Install the required dependencies listed in `requirements.txt` according to the instructions provided.
+   - Install the required dependencies listed in `requirements.txt` You can use pip install -r requirements.txt to set up the enviroment.
 2. **Edit `main.sh`**
    - Place the unquantized Dense model name in `main.sh` and modify `model_path`.
    - If needed, you can adjust other parameters as well.